-- To incorporate effective risk management as part of Brambles' strategic planning process; - To require business operating plans to address the effective management of key risks; - To develop internal audit plans to concentrate efforts on providing assurance on the viability and value of risk mitigation and management processes; - To embed a stronger risk management culture; - To improve allocation of capital to reflect business risks; - To seek competitive advantage through increased certainty of achieving agreed organisational and business objectives; and - To continue to fulfil governance requirements for risk management.
+- To incorporate effective risk management as part of Brambles' strategic planning process; - To require business operating plans to address the effective management of key risks; - To develop internal audit plans to concentrate efforts on providing assurance on the viability and value of risk mitigation and management processes; - To embed a stronger risk management culture; - To improve allocation of capital to reflect business risks; - To seek competitive advantage through increased certainty of achieving agreed organisational and business objectives; and

+To continue to fulfil governance requirements for risk management.

-Brambles' Headquarters and each of its business units have a risk and control committee (RCC).
-Subsequent to the Year end, Brambles formed an Information Technology (IT) RCC.
-Brambles has a Sustainability Risk Committee (see Section 7.4).
+Brambles' Headquarters and each of its business units have a Risk and Control Committee (RCC).
+Brambles also has an Information Technology (IT) RCC and a Sustainability Risk Committee (see Section 7.4).